-Councils are required, by the State Government, to collect an amount specified as the Northern & Yorke NRM Levy on all rateable properties.
-Collection occurs on behalf of the State Government for the Northern & Yorke NRM Board, which uses the funds to manage natural resources.
+Councils are required, by the State Government, to collect an amount specified by the Landscape South Australia Act 2019 on all rateable properties.
+Funds are used to manage natural resources by the South Australian Arid Lands Landscape Board.

-The Northern & Yorke NRM Board declares a levy payable by The Flinders Ranges Council based on capital value which is \$45,611 for the 2019-2020 year (2.7% increase).
-Council sets a Separate Rate for the Northern & Yorke NRM Board Levy based on capital value.
-For 2019-2020 the levy is \$0.0001780 per capital value dollar (\$0.0001770 in 2018-2019).
+The South Australian Arid Lands Landscape Board has previously declared a levy payable by The Flinders Ranges Council based on capital value which was \$48,116 for the 2022-2023 year.
+Council set a Separate Rate for the Landscape Levy based on capital value.